Self-observation brings man to the realization of the necessity of self-change.― George Ivanovich Gurdjieff

 - Learn and practice the waking mindfulness technique.
 This is a way of keeping the Observer in the drivers’ seat instead of operating from the default settings of Ego.
 When we are present, we will see and hear things that we would otherwise overlook.

 - Learn and practice forest bathing and tree grounding techniques.
 These will help you connect with nature, your source.
-In fact, any type of grounding technique will help you be present.
+Any type of grounding technique will help you be present.

 Ocular and Breath Training Tactics